AgoraIO-Community/AUIVoiceRoom/iOS/Document/VoiceRoomUIKit.md

 ## Quick Started
-> Please make sure you have successfully run the project according to this [tutorial](../Example/AUIVoiceRoom/README.md) before integrating.。
+> Please make sure you have successfully run the project according to this.After successful operation, the AUIKit folder will appear in the iOS folder level directory. [tutorial](../AUIVoiceRoom/README.md) before integrating.。

 ### 1. Add Source Code